DN-Bootcamp/DN-Basic-Web-Framework-TS/README.md

 ## 3. Contents of the Framework
 ### JavaScript Example
-The JavaScript example shows how elements within the DOM can be referenced and maniplated.
+The JavaScript example shows how elements within the DOM can be referenced and manipulated.
 This example rotates the Logo in the top left.
 The  JavaScript code can be seen in the `./local/script.js` file.

-Comments are provided in the source for explaination.
+Comments are provided in the source for explanation.

 ### TypeScript Example
 The TypeScript example shows how Classes and Objects can be used in TypeScript.
-This example allows the inrement the counter value by 1 and reset back to 0.
+This example allows the user to increment the counter value by 1 and reset back to 0.

 The TypeScript code can be seen in the `./typescript`.
-The `counter.ts` file contains class which is referenced/used in the `tsscript.ts` file.
+The `counter.ts` file contains a class called `Counter`, which is referenced/used in the `tsscript.ts` file.

-Comments are provided in the source for explaination.
+Comments are provided in the source for explanation.

 ### Other Project Folders / Files
 #### ./build